 How far from the building would you go (in feet)?

 Do you know where your assembly point is?
+If not, where would you go?

 Do you have any other comments about Fire Safety or this interview?

 “We arrived at this end of this interview.
 Thank you very much for your participation.”